FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Design_Tutorials.rst

    * - :doc:`AIE-ML LeNet Tutorial <./03-AIE-ML-lenet_tutorial/README>`
      - This tutorial uses the LeNet algorithm to implement a system-level design to perform image classification using the AIE-ML architecture and PL logic, including block RAM (BRAM).
 The design demonstrates functional partitioning between the AIE-ML and PL.
 It also highlights memory partitioning and hierarchy among DDR memory, PL (BRAM), Memory tile and AI Engine memory.

+   * - :doc:`AIE API based FFT for Many Instances Applications <./04-AIE-API-based-FFT-for-many-instances-applications/README>`
+     - This tutorial walks the user through the design and the implementation of an FFT for many parallel signals on a Real-Time system, using the AI Engine APIs.
+The design performance objective is minimizing power and utilization, maintaining a high throughput to at least match the Real-Time acquisition bandwidth.
+Moreover, the design leverages the AIE-ML Memory Tiles to minimize programmable logic utilization.
+The considered case study comprises 128 parallel signals, each with a 125MSa/s sample rate and CINT16 datatype, with a total aggregated bandwidth of 64GBytes/s.

+   * - :doc:`Softmax Function on AIE-ML <./05-Softmax-Function/README>`
+     - This tutorial uses the LeNet algorithm to implement a system-level design to perform image classification using the AIE-ML architecture and PL logic, including block RAM (BRAM).
+The design demonstrates functional partitioning between the AIE-ML and PL.
+It also highlights memory partitioning and hierarchy among DDR memory, PL (BRAM), Memory tile and AI Engine memory.

+   * - :doc:`Migrating Farrow Filter from AIE to AIE-ML <./06-farrow_filter/README>`
+     - This tutorial uses the LeNet algorithm to implement a system-level design to perform image classification using the AIE-ML architecture and PL logic, including block RAM (BRAM).
+The design demonstrates functional partitioning between the AIE-ML and PL.
+It also highlights memory partitioning and hierarchy among DDR memory, PL (BRAM), Memory tile and AI Engine memory.

+   * - :doc:`Polyphase Channelizer on AIE-ML using Vitis Libraries <./07-Channelizer-Using-Vitis-Libraries/README.md>`
+     - This tutorial demonstrates how to leverage Vitis Libraries IP blocks to build a high performance Polyphase Channelizer on AIE-ML running at 2 GSPS.

+   * - :doc:`MNIST ConvNet on AIE-ML <./08-MNIST-ConvNet/README.md>`
+     - This tutorial implements a Convolutional Neural Network classifier on AIE-ML for identifying hand-written digits from the MNIST database.
+The goal is to illustrate how to partition & vectorize a simple machine learning example to Versal AI Engines.